Vibrant Catherine Wheel Afghan

 - The starting row is flat where the final row you finished with will be a full circle.

-- Go back over the first row using the same colour as the row and creating the top half of the circle so both sides will have a nice circling affect on the top and bottom borders.
+- Go back over the first row using the same colour as the row and creating the top half of the circle so both sides will have a nice circling effect on the top and bottom borders.

 - I didn't do this for the side borders due to the many colours running down the sides.
 The circles would look mismatched.